codex11011/Twit_Api/README.md

  ### Twitter-Search

- To render twitter-search response page use:-
+ To render Twitter-Search response page use:-
 > url : **localhost:3000/twitter_search**

 To **get data** from twitter-search api use:-